any-docs/css/content/reference/properties/anchor-name/index.md

 }
 ```

-Each of the two positioned elements are associated with the anchor element by setting its anchor name as the positioned element's {{cssxref("position-anchor")}} property value.
+Each of the two positioned elements are associated with the anchor element by setting its anchor name as the positioned element's `position-anchor` property value.
 Both are also given `fixed` positioning, making them **anchor positioned elements**.
-The positioned elements are then positioned in different places relative to the anchor using a combination of inset properties as seen above and {{cssxref("align-self")}} / {{cssxref("justify-self")}} properties with a value of `anchor-center`, centrally aligning the infobox to the center of the anchor in the inline/block directions respectively.
+The positioned elements are then positioned in different places relative to the anchor using a combination of inset properties as seen above and `align-self` / `justify-self` properties with a value of `anchor-center`, centrally aligning the infobox to the center of the anchor in the inline/block directions respectively.

 ```css hidden
 .infobox {